 What are the rules for using color in small spaces?

-Generally speaking, dark or warm colors will make the space appear smaller and light or cool colors will visually expand the space.
-But that’s not carved in stone!
+We’re taught that dark or warm colors will make the space appear smaller and light or cool colors will visually expand the space.
+But that’s not necessarily so!

 Use Color to Create a Focal Point

 Give me a stack of decorating books or decorating magazines and I’m one happy lady.
 (Same with cookbooks…I read cookbooks like novels.)

 , of course…it’s fast and easy and there’s a myriad of choices. looking for ideas online isn’t a great way to go

 It’s simply that when I relax at the end of a busy day with a cup of tea or a glass of wine, I will most often reach for one of my favorite decorating books!